kwang1012/SREGym/README.md

         asyncio.run(orch.start_problem())
         ```

-This process will create a [`Session`](/aiopslab/session.py) with the conductor, where the agent will solve the problem.
+This process will create a [`Session`](/srearena/session.py) with the conductor, where the agent will solve the problem.
 The conductor will evaluate your agent's solution and provide results (stored under `data/results/`).
 You can use these to improve your agent.

-### How to add new applications to AIOpsLab?
+### How to add new applications to SREArena?

-AIOpsLab provides a default [list of applications](/aiopslab/service/apps/) to evaluate agents for operations tasks.
-However, as a developer you can add new applications to AIOpsLab and design problems around them.
+SREArena provides a default [list of applications](/srearena/service/apps/) to evaluate agents for operations tasks.
+However, as a developer you can add new applications to SREArena and design problems around them.

-> *Note*: for auto-deployment of some apps with K8S, we integrate Helm charts (you can also use `kubectl` to install as [HotelRes application](/aiopslab/service/apps/hotelres.py)).
+> *Note*: for auto-deployment of some apps with K8S, we integrate Helm charts (you can also use `kubectl` to install as [HotelRes application](/srearena/service/apps/hotelres.py)).
 More on Helm [here](https://helm.sh).

-To add a new application to AIOpsLab with Helm, you need to:
+To add a new application to SREArena with Helm, you need to:

 1. **Add application metadata**
     - Application metadata is a JSON object that describes the application.